-- “Dry Wipe” all pots, pans, plates and utensils prior to washing in the sink or dishwasher.
-Disposing as much food, fat, oil and grease particles as possible into the trash bin.
+- "Dry Wipe" all pots, pans, plates and utensils prior to washing in the sink or dishwasher.
+Dispose of as much food, fat, oil and grease particles as possible into the trash bin.

 - Use strainers in sink drains to catch food scraps and other solids, and empty strainer contents into the trash.